If you’ve ever asked the question:

-Return of premium term life insurance (ROP) is a term insurance policy in which the insurance carrier returns all the premiums you paid if you outlive the term length.
-Your beneficiaries still receive the death benefit should you die during the term.
+Return of premium term life insurance (ROP) is a term insurance policy where the insurance carrier will return to you all the premiums you have paid, if you outlive your policy’s term length.
+Your beneficiaries would receive the death benefit (policy face amount), if you would die during the term.

 About the writer